Warren1001/PD2Info/Season_3_Issues.md

     - You can check your anti-virus by going to clicking your Start Menu button and typing `Windows Security` and opening it, go to `Virus & threat protection`, in the recent items, find the most recent entry that says `Threat quarantined` and you should see an option to allow it through.
 Then add the entire PD2 folder as an exclusion to Windows Defender.
 - If `BH.dll` and `ProjectDiablo.dll` exist in the `ProjectD2` folder and have a file size greater than a few bytes and you are absolutely sure your anti-virus isn't the issue, then:
   - You may be running an outdated launcher.
 Delete the entire `ProjectD2` folder, redownload the launcher from the [Project Diablo 2 website](https://www.projectdiablo2.com/download), and install PD2 again.
-  - You may be installing into a folder that the PD2 Installer can't recognize.
+  - You may be installing into a folder that the PD2 launcher can't recognize.
 This commonly happens with letters that are not in the English alphabet (such is the case for many Asian languages).
 Try installing to a folder with only English letters (numbers and symbols allowed by Windows are also fine).

 ## **The launcher is stuck on updating**
 - Close your launcher.
 Launch it again in Admin mode.